projectara/greybus-spec/source/module_info.rst

     2        type            1       Number          :ref:`descriptor-type`
     3        (pad)           1       0               Reserved (pad to 4 bytes)
     =======  ==============  ======  ==========      ===========================

+Following the Manifest Header is one or more Descriptors.
+Each Descriptor is composed of a Descriptor Header followed by Descriptor Data.
+The format of the Descriptor Header can be seen in Table :num:`table-descriptor-header`.

 .. _descriptor-type: